 All Honors credits completed at HCC will be accepted as Honors credits at all Massachusetts colleges and universities.
 For further information, review the Honors website (www.hcc.edu/honors).
-After reviewing the website, please feel free to email Dr. Vanessa Martinez or Raúl D. Gutiérrez (honorsprogram@hcc.edu), Honors Program Co-Coordinators (Frost 270).
+After reviewing the website, please feel free to email Dr. Vanessa Martinez (honorsprogram@hcc.edu), Honors Program Coordinator (Frost 270).